trhhosting/bootstrap5_scss/README.md

-# Bootstrap 4.3.1 for AngularDart
+# Bootstrap 5.0.2 for Dart JS/AngularDart

 This project contains all the bootstrap scss source files.
 This project will be useful to create new themes using scss.